heades/wbee.fit-dev/_catalog/programming_1-2_days.md

 can be found in the portal.
 There is a section called <strong>Program</strong> which lists each training cycle you've completed.
 An example athlete portal is shown to the right.</p>

-<p>Typically, training programs are broken up into 4, 8, or 12 cycles depending on
+<p>Typically, training programs are broken up into 4, 8, or 12 week cycles depending on
 the client and their goals.
 The 4 week cycle is the most popular.
+For example, every 4 weeks I change up the exercises in the clients training program.
 This ensures that we are building fitness without getting too bored. </p>
      </div>
      <div class="col-sm">
           <figure>